onflow/crypto/README.md

 Building your project with Flow crypto requires using cgo to compile the C code underneath.
 If cgo isn't enabled by default, the `GCO_ENABLED` environment variable should be set to `1`.

 If the test or target application crashes with a "Caught SIGILL" exception, rebuild with `CGO_CFLAGS` set to `"-O2 -D__BLST_PORTABLE__"` to disable non-portable code.
 The runtime error can happen if the CPU doesn't support certain instructions.
-Building with this flag results in slower performance, it is therefore recommended to not use it when possible for optimal performance.
+Building with this flag results in a slower performance, it is therefore recommended to not use it when possible for an optimal performance.

 ```
 CGO_CFLAGS="-O2 -D__BLST_PORTABLE__" go test